flber/mtrack/README.md

 This is a tracking program.

-Use `tracker` with no arguments or with the `-h` argument to find the help menu.
+Use `mtrack` with no arguments or with the `-h` argument to find the help menu.

 To make a log, write `tracker xxx message`, and it will record it in a `~/.config/tracker/log.txt` file.
  - The `xxx` can be any list of 0-3 characters to represent up or down changes in mood.